karantan/haproxy-sandbox/README.md

 Transfer `/api` folder to the server, build it (`go build`) and run it (`./hsapi`)

+You might also need to disable the firewall (`sudo ufw disable`) or allow traffic via port 80.

 ## Testing

 We'll use [`hay`](https://github.com/rakyll/hey) to test things like rate limiting.